railsware/upterm/README.md

 ### What is it?

-Black Screen is a modern terminal emulator (and partially a shell) based on [Electron](http://electron.atom.io/).
+Black Screen is both a terminal emulator and an *interactive* shell based on [Electron](http://electron.atom.io/).
-As opposed to most of the terminal emulators, it exploits the capabilities of contemporary interfaces.
+Unlike most of the emulators, it exploits capabilities of contemporary interfaces.

 ![](https://dl.dropboxusercontent.com/spa/dlqheu39w0arg9q/ucvbthot.png)